Using the A/V equipment in WWH 101 and 102

 Using the Projectors

 To power on and off the projector, use the switch on the wall next to the switch for raising and lowering the projectrion screen.
 Always select the COMP button for the computer.
-Alternatively, you may use the remote control that is affixed to the wall behind the podium.
-Either should work.
 The projectors need a few minutes to cool down and warm up.
 PLEASE TURN THE PROJECTOR OFF AFTER EACH SESSION.

 Sending the Laptop Display to the Projector